strangerstudios/paid-memberships-pro/readme.txt

 * BUG: Fixed bug where the Stripe class would sometimes show its billing and payment fields even if a secondary gateway was chosen.
 * BUG: Making sure $this->total is set for new orders and available to the pmpro_add_order, pmpro_added_order filters.
 * BUG: No longer showing a "renew" link on the membership account or membership levels pages if the user's level is not allowing sign ups.
+* BUG/ENHANCEMENT: Change membership shortcode to call pmpro_hasMembershipLevel when checking for level="" as well.
+This ensures the pmpro_has_membership_level filter runs, which some addons/etc need.
 * ENHANCEMENT: Updated categories list on the edit levels page to show nested categories.
 * ENHANCEMENT: Now adding a pmpro-no-access class (similar to the pmpro-has-access class) to the post element if a user doesn't have access to that post.